 Lovely rustic and aged Brunello that showed nicely but was lacking acidity.
 Not much power or punch left.
 Still good with beef — 2 years ago

 Clos des Grives never lets you down!

 A beautiful wine, so much more than what you might expect from a Crozes Hermitage (although I love’em usually).
 Syrah at its best.
 A very balanced mix of the tough, spicy, leathery side of the grape with a ton of fruit, super soft and super round.
 This could make you think you are in Côte Rotie.
-Consistently a wine I love, across the vintages... — a year ago
+Consistently a wine I love, across the vintages... — 2 years ago

 First wine of 2020! (not including Charles Heidsieck ‘06, Bérèche Brut Reserve & Macle ‘09 after midnight on NYE).